-Gibson is a Canadian-based liquids infrastructure company with operations focused around its core terminal assets located at Hardisty and Edmonton, Alberta, as well as the Moose Jaw Facility and an infrastructure position in the U.S. The Company's Operations employ approximately 460 individuals and are engaged in the storage, optimization, processing, and gathering of liquids and refined products.
+Gibson is a Canadian-based liquids infrastructure company with operations focused around its core terminal assets located in Hardisty and Edmonton, Alberta, as well as the Moose Jaw Facility located in Moose Jaw, Saskatchewan and an infrastructure position in the U.S. The Company's operations employ approximately 475 individuals and are engaged in the storage, optimization, processing, and gathering of liquids and refined products.

-For over 65 years, the Company has delivered infrastructure and midstream solutions to customers in the oil and gas industry, safely and reliably.
+For over 70 years, the Company has delivered infrastructure and midstream solutions to customers in the oil and gas industry, safely and reliably.
 The Company has grown by focusing its service offerings around the core terminal assets at Hardisty and Edmonton, as well as expanding infrastructure service offerings to the oil sands and Viking basins in Canada and the Permian basin in the U.S.